 Awards and Honors

-Elected Fellows of the American Association for
+Elected Fellows of the American Association for the Advancement of Science

-Awarded 2017 Battelle Endowment Grants
+Awarded 2019 Battelle Endowment Grants

 The Battelle Engineering, Technology and Human Affairs (BETHA) Endowment grant competition supports projects that examine the complex relationship between science and technology on society and cultural issues.

 Faculty Recognition Program

-More than 140 Ohio State faculty who received national and international awards during the period 2016-2017 were honored at the annual Faculty Recognition Program.
+More than 150 Ohio State faculty who received national and international awards during the period 2018-2019 were honored at the annual Faculty Recognition Program.
 Faculty whose achievements reached outside or across academic disciplines were also recognized.
 Among the honorees were winners of the National Science Foundation's Faculty Early Career Development (CAREER) award, Fulbright Scholars, Fellows of the American Association for the Advancement of Science and Fellows of the National Academy of Inventors.